The First Model-Independent Upper Bound on Micro-lensing Signature of the Highest Mass Binary Black Hole Event GW231123: False lensing alarms for GW231123 arising from unlensed high-mass GW events

 We show that as the GW source masses increase, the estimates of the masses start to deviate more from the true value, even when the same matched-filter SNR is kept the same with the same noise.
 At 80$M_{\odot}$, the chirp mass-median is off by $\leq 1\sigma$ for all three waveforms.
 However, at 100$M_{\odot}$ the chirp mass-median is off by $1\sigma-2\sigma$.
 At even higher chirp masses 120$M_{\odot}$ the chirp mass-median is off by $2\sigma-3\sigma$.
 The same trend is followed across the considered waveform models and, it occurs even when the parameter recovery is performed with the same waveform model as the data generation.
 These results describe that even without lensing, the high level of waveform systematics associated with GWs from heavy BBH merger events.
 Such waveform systematic error can, in turn, produce correlated residuals that can show up in cross-correlation and mimic features that resemble lensing.
+A similar test of spin-dependence of waveform systematics that may affect a microlensing detection is performed in the appendix \ref{app:3}.